 A traveler learns that stumbling upon the city's secrets means putting down the guidebook and thinking like a flâneur.

 I'M IN BANGKOK'S CHINATOWN, nearing the end of a long morning run through the city, when I see a stream of people heading down a lane.
 I follow them.
 The lane is so narrow that I have to slow to a walk.
 I snake past stores purveying all manner of burnable offerings for the adjacent temple (fake money in both dollars and baht; New Balance branded sneakers made of cardboard), then spy two folding tables and eight plastic stools wedged against a wall, most of them occupied by ladies who breakfast.
 There’s something about the intensity with which these women slurp their noodles that makes me slow down further.
 As soon as she catches me staring, the short-haired cashier leaps up from her perch next to the cauldron and insists I sit down.
 The cook glances up at me as she preps my bowl, first ladling in soup and noodles, then an array of beef and pork parts.
-This kway chap combines al dente rice-flour pasta with ultracrisp char shiu pork and a spectacularly flavorful, long-cooked broth to produce one of the best noodle dishes I’ve ever eaten.
+Al dente rice-flour pasta, called kway chap, combines ultracrisp char shiu pork and a spectacularly flavorful, long-cooked broth to produce one of the best noodle dishes I’ve ever eaten.

 The pleasure I take in this breakfast isn’t only about the food.
 Even though I’m in a city I know well, having visited many times, I’ve found myself somewhere new.
 I’m nestled in the heart of a dense, bustling market where shoppers eye slabs of pork and vats of pickled greens, chat with vendors, bow toward the temple, and live the vibrant life of this inner city.
 For me it’s a revelatory experience of enormous, immersive pleasure.